Airlifter of the week: Behind the medical curtain

 |Downloads:

-This work, Airlifter of the week: Behind the medical curtain [Image 5 of 5], by SrA Jennifer Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airlifter of the week: Behind the medical curtain, by SrA Jennifer Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT